-If your request is approved by the department, a make-up test will be offered within 2 weeks of the original test date.
+If your request is approved by the department, a make-up test will be offered.
 You will receive an email when a make-up date has been arranged.
-The department will try to give 2-3 days notice of make-up date, however this is sometimes not possible.
+The department will try to give notice of make-up date 2-3 days in advance; however, this is sometimes not possible.
 Be prepared for the make-up.